ByLiZhao/cpp_watchlist/README.md

 it have replacements in newer versions of C++, while others are designed with different design priorities.
 For example, `absl::Time` and `absl::Duration` are designed to replace `std::chrono::time_point` and `std::chrono::duration` in common tasks.
 They have less capabilites and guarantees but they also don't have to use the template-heavy appraoch that the standard library uses.
+3. [Poco](https://github.com/pocoproject/poco), Poco is a collection of C++ libraries that are designed for ease of use.
+It focuses on network-centric applications.

 ## memory allocator
  [jemalloc](https://github.com/jemalloc/jemalloc), memory allocator from Facebook with better performance with multithreading.